 Day 3: Saint-Émilion

 For lunch, you may pick up local specialties from the market or enjoy a meal at one of the restaurants in town.
-We particularly like L’envers du Décor wine bar and bistro.
+We have several bistros that we like to recommend to our travelers.

 You may also be interested in visiting the Église Monolithe, an underground church carved entirely from rock.
-You may book a guided tour of the church at Saint-Émilion’s tourist office.
+You can find out more information at Saint-Émilion’s tourist office.

 On our driving tours of France, we recommend our favorite scenic driving routes, so that even the car journey is an enjoyable experience!